 Is situated in the San Lorenzo district, a buzzing area near the University full of little places to go.
 The décor is informal but neat, staff members are friendly and the drinks selection is quite varied (especially for the wines).
 The main characteristic of this Bar is a rear garden where you can chill and taste lovely snacks, fish ones in particular.
 Prices are around €10.00 for drinks and snacks.

-If you haven’t been to the Testaccio neighbourhood yet, then now is the time to remedy.
-Trentatrè serves great salads, luscious platters of ham, salamis and cheeses, a good selection of craft beers and cocktails.
+If you haven’t been to the Testaccio neighborhood yet, then now is the time to remedy.
+Trentatrè serves great salads, luscious platters of ham, salamis, and cheeses, a good selection of craft beers and cocktails.
 The place is very large so no risk of not finding a table.